taslater/egui_kittest/.github/instructions/instructions.md

 - Prefer semantic/geometry assertions over large snapshots
 - Use stable labels/roles; add explicit labels like `Layout: …` and `Columns: …`
+- Expose `Scale: …%`, `Scale bucket: …`, and `Scaling mode: …` so tests can assert scaling behavior without relying on visuals.
 - Test responsive behavior at representative widths:
   - 360 px: stacked + 1 column
   - 820 px: side+central + 2 columns (accounts for SidePanel width)
   - 1280 px: 3 columns
+- Make breakpoints DPI/zoom-stable by using physical width (points × pixels_per_point) rather than scaled UI width.
 - Wrap tall content in `egui::ScrollArea::vertical()` to keep items reachable at small sizes
 - Use `scroll_to_me()` to bring target nodes into view in tests
 - For DragValue/SpinButton, `.focus()` + `.type_text(..)` can set the value reliably